 Hang was born and spent part of her childhood in Saigon, Vietnam.
 She has a graduate certificate in public health and a bachelor of science in chemical engineering from the University of Texas.
 Prior to joining Maryknoll Lay Missioners in 2013, Hang worked in the private sector for more than 20 years.

-In Cambodia, Hang’s previous ministry was with the Missionaries of Charity caring for abandoned children.
-Prior to that Hang worked with the Phnom Penh Diocesan Community Health Services., where she managed the staff and operations of two shelters for the sick, the provincial referral services and the kindergarten health education program.
+In Cambodia, Hang’s previous ministries include the Home of Love for abandoned children and St. Vincent de Paul Center for children from informal settlements.
+Hang has also worked with the Phnom Penh Diocesan Community Health Services, where she managed the staff and operations of two shelters for the sick, the provincial referral service and the kindergarten health education program.